 Ultimately creating buy-in starts with having the end goal in mind.
 And the best way to increase the buy-in level is to allow your employees to be actively involved in the change process.
 Here are five steps you can use to implement change and ensure a smooth transition with your team.

 In addition to explaining the why behind a project, you can further set your team up for success by ensuring you assign tasks based on individual strengths.
 Explain how each person’s role is vital to the outcome.
 This is where the 1-on-1 settings can work for you to drive buy-in.
-Set measurable goals and let them know how they will be held accountable.
+Set measurable goals and be sure they understand the importance of team accountability.
 If appropriate, make the individuals take part in defining the work they will be undertaking.

 When you want change to last, you can’t set it and forget it.
 Stay connected with your team and ensure everyone is on the same page.
 Make yourself available for your organization.
 Encourage employees to update you when challenges arise so you can help problem-solve.
 That’s not to say you should listen to every gripe and complaint, but you can let everyone know you are empathetic to their concerns and are willing to work with them to find solutions.
 Further, encourage employees to bring a solution with them when making you aware of a problem.